Never Grow Up: "Never Grow Up (Taylor's Version)"

 Swift departed from Big Machine and signed a new contract with Republic Records in 2018.
 She began re-recording her first six studio albums in November 2020.
 The decision followed a 2019 dispute between Swift and the talent manager Scooter Braun, who acquired Big Machine Records, over the masters of Swift's albums that the label had released.
 By re-recording the albums, Swift had full ownership of the new masters, which enabled her to encourage licensing of her re-recorded songs for commercial use in hopes of substituting the Big Machine-owned masters.
 She denoted the re-recordings with a "Taylor's Version" subtitle.

-The re-recording of "Never Grow Up" is titled "Never Grow Up (Taylor's Version)" and was included on Speak Now (Taylor's Version), the re-recording of Speak Now, which was released on July 7, 2023.
-It contains two more seconds than the original.
+The re-recording of the track, titled "Never Grow Up (Taylor's Version)", was included on Speak Now (Taylor's Version), which is the re-recording of Speak Now released on July 7, 2023.
+In comparison to the original, it is two seconds longer in length and her voice has a tad less twang and is somewhat fuller.
 The re-recording peaked at number 71 on the Billboard Global 200 and reached the countries of the Philippines (15) and Canada (59).
 In the United States, it debuted and peaked at number 58 on the Billboard Hot 100 and number 27 on Hot Country Songs.

 Critical reception

+Several critics discussed the track with the new context of Swift's growth.
 Alex Hopper of American Songwriter, Mike DeWald of Riff Magazine, and Mark Sutherland of Rolling Stone UK found the song vulnerable and believed that it was further heightened by Swift being an adult.
+The Washington Posts Chris Richards viewed the re-recording as "reinhabiting her 20-year-old psyche as she sings to both her past and future selves" and believed that the "titular refrain" brought "a sort of nostalgic claustrophobia".
+For Pitchfork, Vrinda Jagota thought that towards the end the song "reveals itself as a means of mourning her past self" and promises that no one will ever leave or harm Swift.

-Some discussed the production and her performance.
+There were comments on the production and her performance.
 DeWald said that the song sounds "like a track straight out" of Swift's album Folklore (2020), and where her vocal growth is particularly evident.
 Poppie Platt of The Telegraph stated that although her singing may seem jarring at first, her "grasp on tone and melody has much improved since her [early] days" that it is still effective.
-Kate Solomon from the i wrote that the song would only be "annoying and cliched" but she believed that it was still faithful to the original.
+Financial Times Ludovic Hunter-Tinley believed that the slight changes in her voice in the re-recording compared to that of the original "give the song a subliminally different sense of age".
+Kate Solomon from the I Paper wrote that the track would only be "annoying and cliched" but she believed that the re-recording was still faithful to the original.

-Other critics interpreted the lyrics with the new context of Swift's growth.
-Chris Richards of The Washington Post viewed the re-recorded track as "reinhabiting her 20-year-old psyche as she sings to both her past and future selves" and believed that the "titular refrain" brought "a sort of nostalgic claustrophobia".
-Vrinda Jagota from Pitchfork thought that towards the end the song "reveals itself as a means of mourning her past self" and promises that no one will ever leave or harm Swift.